-Victim and Hero: Donald Trump’s shooting seals his political edge for 2024
+Victim and hero: Donald Trump’s shooting seals his political edge for 2024

 And finally, the timing of the attack helps Trump too.
 His arch rival, President Joe Biden, after a disastrous debate performance, is facing an unprecedented backlash from his own party with the rank and file wanting him to drop out of the race.
 As Democrats struggle with internal discord, a fragmented base and low morale, the party’s credibility has taken a major hit among both donors and voters.

-Contrast this disarray in Democratic camp with Trump who will walk into the Republican convention in Milwaukee that commences on Monday as a hero.
+Contrast this disarray in Democratic camp with Trump who will walk into the Republican convention, which commences on Monday in Milwaukee, as a hero.
 He will be projected as a leader who has taken a bullet for the nation.
 The convention will further unify the Republicans.
 Trump will dominate the airwaves and public consciousness even as Democrats, out of respect for him and their condemnation of the shooting, have had to pause their campaign.
 And all of it may give him a bounce in polls that may be hard for his rival to offset in the coming months.

 With his base charged, his past stain eroded, his appeal among fence-sitters enhanced, and his own image assuming an even larger than life dimension, Donald Trump is set to convert what was clearly a moment of shock, a moment that could have taken his life away, a moment that will be etched in his consciousness and in any examination of his politics forever, into a historic opportunity for the biggest political comeback in American politics.